harr6068/win10tool/README.md

 No other known side effects.

-Since Windows 10 uses Modern Setup Host, this may work with any Windows version above 8
+Since Windows 10 uses Modern Setup Host, this may work with any Windows version above 8 (which is not tested).